vane/static-site-generator/README.md

 ## Why
 Because I can.
-I can't manage meta tags properly or generate sitemap for each tag or custom pages.
-Generate one page only or read update page date from git repository instead of using some jekyll internal system.
-So I recreated jekyll with all above plugins output using 400 lines of python code.
+So I recreated jekyll with all above plugins using 400 lines of python code.